HydroModPy/HydroModPy/docs/source/theory/index.rst

 Workflow orchestration, entry points, and user-facing run families are documented elsewhere:

-- :doc:`../seven-modes` explains how HydroModPy is driven;
+- :doc:`../user_guide/driving-hydromodpy` explains how HydroModPy is driven and which workflow families exist;
-- :doc:`../user_guide/concepts/workflow-families` explains which workflows exist;
 - this section explains the theoretical content those workflows rely on.

 .. toctree::